vipulnaik/working-drafts/lesswrong/financial-mechanics-my-practices.md

 transactions.
 Here again, they may impose a limit in terms of how far back you can go.
 After checking the limit, make sure to download a CSV at the right cadence so that you don't lose out on any transactions.
 I generally download a CSV of all transactions for each calendar year.
+Similar to the monthly statements, it's good to have the CSV backed up elsewhere and not just on your computer.